This article discusses when and how to carry forward a tax loss for companies in Australia, including the same business and similar tests.

 - it carried on the same business and did not enter into new kinds of business or transactions (same business test).

 Foreign deductions and losses are treated in the same way as other deductions and losses.

 Generally, losses can be carried forward indefinitely.
-However, they must be utilised on a first in first out basis (i.e. earlier year losses must be utilised prior to later year losses).
+However, they must be utilised on a first in first out basis (i.e. earlier-year losses must be utilised before later-year losses).

-Companies can choose the amount of losses they wish to deduct in a later year of income.
-This means they need not have those losses wasted by being offset against tax free income (e.g. against franked dividend income).
+Companies can choose the number of losses they wish to deduct in a later year of income.
+This means they need not have those losses wasted by being offset against tax-free income (e.g. against franked dividend income).
 It also means a company can choose not to utilise prior-year losses in a particular year to pay sufficient tax to enable it to distribute franked dividends.

 This test (contained in section 165-12 ITAA 97) requires that shares carrying more than 50% of all voting, dividend and capital rights be beneficially owned at all times during the ownership test period by the same people and in the same proportions.